 The Managing Director, Mr McBrayer, is employed under a rolling contract.
 Mr McBrayer's current contract was executed on 13 May 2008.
-Mr McBrayer's remuneration for 2011 and 2010 is disclosed in the tables on pages 16 and 18.
+Mr McBrayer's remuneration for 2012 and 2011 is disclosed in the tables on pages 16 and 18.
 Under the terms of the present contract:

-- Each year from 1 January, on 31 December Mr McBrayer may be entitled to receive additional amounts up to a maximum of \$50,000 based on achieving certain benchmarks and targets. - Mr McBrayer may resign from his position and thus terminate this contract by giving 6 months written notice unless a mutually agreeable date can be agreed upon. - The Company may terminate this employment agreement by providing 6 months written notice or providing payment in lieu of the notice period. - The Company may terminate the contract at any time without notice if serious misconduct has occurred.
+- Each year from 1 January, on 31 December Mr McBrayer may be entitled to receive additional amounts up to a maximum of \$50,000 based on achieving certain benchmarks and targets, which in the absence of any formal agreement will default to achieving the budgeted Profit After Tax approved by the Board of Directors.
+This amount is entirely performance based and seeks to strengthen the alignment of the Managing Director's interests with those of the Company's shareholders. - Mr McBrayer may resign from his position and thus terminate this contract by giving 6 months written notice unless a mutually agreeable date can be agreed upon. - The Company may terminate this employment agreement by providing 6 months written notice or providing payment in lieu of the notice period. - The Company may terminate the contract at any time without notice if serious misconduct has occurred.
 Where termination with cause occurs the Managing Director is only entitled to that portion of remuneration that is fixed, and only up to the date of termination. - On 3 June 2008, two strictly limited recourse loans were made to Mr McBrayer under the Company's LTIP.
 The first loan was to enable the purchase of 700,000 shares for a period of 2 years at the price of 25 cents per share.
 These shares did not vest and lapsed in 2010.
 The second loan was to enable the purchase of 700,000 shares for a period of 4 years at the price of 35 cents per share.
+These shares did not vest and lapsed in 2012. - On 31 October 2012, two strictly limited recourse loans were made to Mr McBrayer under the Company's LTIP to purchase shares for a period of 2 years.
+The first loan was to enable the purchase of 447,159 shares at the price of 35 cents per share and the second loan was to enable the purchase of 894,317 shares at the price of 50 cents per share.